cpran/plugin_vieweach/readme.md

 -------------

 The provided scripts and the tests provide a good example of the versatility made possible thanks to procedure redefinition.
-Take a look, and start using these in your own scripts!
+Take a look at the code for ideas, or visit the wiki for the full documentation of the available hooks and start writing your own scripts!

 Requirements
 ------------